MickaelRigault/ztfimg/README.md

 ```python
 z.match_sources_and_ps1cat()
 ```
-The `ztfphot.CatMatch` resulting instance is stored as `z.sources_ps1cat_match`.
+The `ztfimg.CatMatch` resulting instance is stored as `z.sources_ps1cat_match`.
 See methods inthere.

 You can also directly get matched values such as (x,y) ccd positions, (ra,dec) or mag values by doing
 ```python